ASPLes/libvortex-1.1/trunk/libvortex-1.1/py-vortex/doc/connection.rst

       (Read only attribute) (String) returns the port string the connection is using to connected to.

+   .. attribute:: local_addr

+      (Read only attribute) (String) returns the local address used by the connection.

+   .. attribute::  local_port

+      (Read only attribute) (String) returns the local port string used by the connection.

    .. attribute:: num_channels

       (Read only attribute) (Integer) returns the number of channels opened on the connection.